The Rise of the Liberation Movements

 In pursuit of the right to self-governance, the Electoral Code prescribes the structural, functional, and procedural principles in the conduct of elections, plebiscites, initiatives, referenda, recall proceedings, and encourages the formation of genuinely principled political parties in the BARMM.
 It consists of introductory provisions, the Bangsamoro Electoral Office under the supervision of the Commission on Elections (COMELEC), regional political parties in the Bangsamoro based on the parliamentary system of governance, elective positions in the parliament, elections upon dissolution of the parliament, the voters, election administration, election offenses, legal fees, transitory provisions, and final provisions.

-Aside from the priority Codes, the Bangsamoro Parliament were able to enact landmark legislations in the six year period including the creation of the eight municipalities under the Special Geographic Area, the Bangsamoro Holidays Act, the transfer of the seat of governance from Cotabato City to Parang, Maguindanao del Norte, establishment of the Bangsamoro Science High School System in the region, and redistricting of parliamentary seats in preparation for the first-ever parliamentary elections on 2025.
+Aside from the priority Codes, the Bangsamoro Parliament was able to enact landmark legislations in the six-year period including the creation of the eight municipalities under the Special Geographic Area, the Bangsamoro Holidays Act, the transfer of the seat of governance from Cotabato City to Parang, Maguindanao del Norte, the establishment of the Bangsamoro Science High School System in the region, and redistricting of parliamentary seats in preparation for the first-ever parliamentary elections on 2025.

 Sources: